moordo91/moordo91/README.md

 See?
 He was a dreamful sophomore.

-Now he is, starting his M.S., just a dumbass.
+Now he is, running on his M.S., just a dumbass.

 Be careful.